PostHog/posthog.com/contents/handbook/growth/marketing/startups.md

 ### Startup of the month

 Each month, we'll pick a startup to highlight.
-Charles will interview them and then write up the responses as a blog post which we'll also publish on Twitter, LinkedIn and User Slack.
+Charles will interview them and then write up the responses as a blog post which we'll also publish on Twitter, LinkedIn and user Slack.

 The questions follow a standard format: